True Crime

-Many of us spend hours gathering clues, watching for evidence, and hearing interviews from our favorite true crime podcasts and documentaries.
+People spend hours gathering clues, noting evidence, and hearing interviews from favorite true crime podcasts and documentaries.
 What draws people to listen to this content that continues to grow in popularity?

-Mysteries grab our attention, and we all have a desire to solve puzzles.
+Mysteries grab our attention, and we all desire to solve puzzles.
 It is thrilling to dive into a great escape and try to track down a criminal.

-Nancy Drew mysteries drew me into sleuthing at an early age.
-She was fierce and fearless and willing to do almost anything to crack the case.
-Years later, I graduated to suspense mysteries from Sue Grafton and Di’Ann Mills.
+Nancy Drew’s mysteries drew me into sleuthing at an early age.
+She was fierce, fearless, and willing to do almost anything to crack the case.
+Years later, I graduated to suspense mysteries from Sue Grafton and DiAnn Mills.
 Those books can be hard to put down.

 Psalm 12 begins with a mystery and a desperate cry for help.